izmirli/wp-plugin-run-log/run-log/readme.txt

 = To Do: =

-* Add elevation, calories, gear , and goal display.
+* Add elevation and calories display.
 * Option to add data box to excerpt.
 * Add Widget to display accumulate data and more.
 * Add hart rate.